-- The Public Service Loan Forgiveness program. - The Teacher Loan Forgiveness Program. - The National Health Service Corps Loan Repayment Program. - Other programs that qualify under IRC section 108(f)(4). - A discharge granted to a borrower under the Closed School or Defense to Repayment discharge processes to the extent not included in federal gross income. - The death or total and permanent disability of the student. - The discharge of the student loan in bankruptcy. - If the student loan was discharged while the borrower was insolvent.
+- Other programs that qualify under IRC section 108(f)(4). - A discharge granted to a borrower under the Closed School or Defense to Repayment discharge processes to the extent not included in federal gross income. - The death or total and permanent disability of the student. - The discharge of the student loan in bankruptcy. - If the student loan was discharged while the borrower was insolvent.
 However, the discharge is limited to the amount the borrower was insolvent.
 Further, if a loan is discharged under the other bullets, those discharges must be applied before the insolvency exception.

 Note.
-The amounts added back may include portions of student loans forgiven during 2023.
+The amounts added back may include portions of student loans forgiven during 2024.
 This add-back applies to student loans forgiven under income-based repayment plan corrections.
 These loans are subject to the insolvency exception above.
-The exceptions listed above also apply to 2023 loan forgiveness even if the loan may not have been forgiven otherwise.
+The exceptions listed above also apply to 2024 loan forgiveness even if the loan may not have been forgiven otherwise.

-Certain Discontinued Add-Backs: How and When to Report a Final Catch-Up Modification.
+Certain Discontinued Add-Backs: How and When to Report a Final Catch-Up Modification